⚠️ This page briefly mentions suicide, homicide and domestic abuse.

 What to expect when you’re grieving

-A person grieves in many different ways.
+In my book, Answers In The Dark, I talk about how people grieve in many different ways.
 You may find yourself feeling angry one minute and completely lost the next.
 You may cry all the time, or have not been able to – or wanted to – cry at all.
-You may find you’re keeping yourself busy or just don’t have the concentration to focus on anything at all.
+You may find you’re keeping yourself busy or just don’t have the concentration to focus on anything.

-There are a lot of things which people experience when someone dies which are ‘normal’ for a while.
+There are many things people experience when someone dies which are ‘normal’ for a while.
 These can include:

 There will be national charities and local services in your area who offer free listening for the bereaved, which you may wish to explore.
-The following links are not endorsements, just that you may find them of interest.
+The following links are not endorsements, just that they may be of some use.

 National Bereavement Partnership ; The National Bereavement Partnership COVID-19 Hub provides a platform for associated practical advice services, support assistance and information to all those affected by the COVID-19 pandemic